Generalised Fisher Information in Defective Fokker-Planck Equations: The Interplay Between Fisher Informations and Regularisation Properties of the Fokker-Planck Equation

 where $\mathrm{p}_{\mathrm{max}}$ is the largest eigenvalue of $\PP$. \item (upper and lower-contractivity for $p\in [1,2)$) For any $p\in [1,2)$ and any $\eta>0$ there exists an explicit time, $t_1(p_1,p_2,\eta)>0$, that may become unbounded as $\eta$ go to zero, such that for all $t\geq t_1(p_1,p_2,\eta)$ we have that

 with

-and where $\mathrm{p}_{\mathrm{max}}$ is as in \eqref{item:hyper}. \end{enumerate} \end{theorem} \begin{remark} It is worth to note that while part \eqref{item:hyper} only considers the function $g(t)$, the fact that $f_0$ has a finite $p_1-$entropy and is a non-negative function imply that the same result, with $p_2$ replaced by $p_1$, hold for $f(t)$. \end{remark} The proof of this theorem will occupy the remaining part of this subsection and will follow similar ideas to the hypercontractivity result in Theorem 4.3, \cite{AEW18}.
-The singularity of $\psi^{\prime\prime}_p$ for $p\in [1,2)$, the generating functions of the $p-$Fisher information, will require another ingredient which was not considered before - a generation of a ``close to equilibrium'' lower bound for the solution to the Fokker-Planck equation after enough time has passed.
+and where $\mathrm{p}_{\mathrm{max}}$ is as in \eqref{item:hyper}. \end{enumerate} \end{theorem} \begin{remark} It is worth to note that while part \eqref{item:hyper} only considers the function $g(t)$, the fact that $f_0$ has a finite $p_1-$entropy and is a non-negative function implies that the same result, with $p_2$ replaced by $p_1$, hold for $f(t)$. \end{remark} The proof of this theorem will occupy the remaining part of this subsection and will follow similar ideas to the hypercontractivity result in Theorem 4.3, \cite{AEW18}.
+The singularity of $\psi^{\prime\prime}_p$ for $p\in [1,2)$, the generating functions of the $p-$Fisher information, will require another ingredient which was not considered before -- a generation of a ``close to equilibrium'' lower bound for the solution to the Fokker-Planck equation after enough time has passed.
 This lower bound will give us the ability to control the singular part of $\psi^{\prime\prime}_p$ when $p\in [1,2)$.
-To our knowledge, this result new.\\ The steps we will undertake to rigorously prove Theorem \ref{thm:contractivity} are: \begin{itemize} \item Since for any $L^1$ function (with or without unit mass)
+The authors are unaware of any reference where this result is stated.\\ The steps we will undertake to rigorously prove Theorem \ref{thm:contractivity} are: \begin{itemize} \item Since for any $L^1$ function (with or without unit mass)

 we see that $e_p\pa{\abs{f}|f_\infty}<\infty$ for some $p\in (1,2]$ if and only if $\abs{f}^p$ has a finite exponential moment of form $e^{\frac{\pa{p-1}\abs{x}^2}{2}}$.
 This means that we can interchange the entropic conditions of Theorem \ref{thm:contractivity} with the corresponding exponential moments. \item The explicit expression for the solution of the Fokker-Planck equation under assumptions \eqref{item:cond_semipositive}--\eqref{item:cond_no_invariant_subspace_to_kernel} (which can be found in \S 1 in \cite{Ho67} or \S 6.5 in \cite{RiFP89}) reads as